treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 ## What is Standalone GC?

 Standalone GC is a simplified version of the Spark-backed GC that runs without any external dependencies, delivered as a standalone docker image.
-It supports S3 and [self-managed S3 compatible storages](#s3-compatible-clients) such as MinIO.
+It supports S3 and [self-managed S3 compatible storages](#using-s3-compatible-clients) such as MinIO.

 ## Limitations

 1. **No horizontal scalability**: Only a single instance of `lakefs-sgc` can operate on a given repository at a time.
 2. **Mark phase only**: Standalone GC supports only the mark phase, identifying objects for deletion but not executing the sweep stage to delete them.
 It functions similarly to the GC's [mark-only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode).
+3. Only supports AWS S3 and S3-compatible object storages.
+However, supporting Azure blob and GCS are in our roadmap.

 ## Installation